psu13/mutable-hakyll/posts/carbonara.md

 While the pasta cooks, crack three eggs into a bowl and beat them.
 Add salt and pepper to taste.
 This will not take that long, so when you are done grate about a cup or a bit more of a mix of Romano and Parmesan cheese.
-The dark secret here is that Romano is better for this dish, and if you want to you can just leave out the Parmesan.
+The dark secret here is that Romano is better for this dish, and if you want to you can just not use any Parmesan at all.

 When the pasta is almost done, turn the heat on under the bacon for a bit to warm it up.